-- In addition to these courses, a student must take three non-credit mandatory courses. - The number of courses may vary in a semester based on the choice of

-- electives/specialization courses. - Student may earn credits of the seventh and eighth semester by taking co-op training. - Student can choose additional electives instead of co-op training in the seventh semester.
+- In addition to these courses, a student must takethreemandatorycourses - The number of courses may vary in a semester based on the choice of electives/specialization courses. - Student may earn credits of the eighth and ninth semester by taking co-op training. - Student can choose additional electives instead of co-op training in the eighth semester.